AliRezaJoodi/AVR_Projects/ClockWithTimer2&Thermometer_LCD/README.md

 MCU:        ATmega32
 Frequency:  8MHz
 Display:    16x2 Character LCD
+Timer: Internal Timer (Timer2)
 Sensor:     LM35

-Note: Included schematic and PCB layout with Proteus
+Note: Included simulator, schematic and PCB layout with Proteus.
-Note: It's a prototype and should get better
+Note: It's a prototype and should get better.
+Note: It's not usable because when the MCU resets the clock value will be lost.

 Next Tasks:
 - [ ] When the day increases or decrease, match it with the calendar